intel-iot-devkit/how-to-code-samples/decibelometer/java/README.md

 ## How it works

-This decibelometer monitor uses the sensor to constantly keep track of the decibel level in a room.
+This sound detector monitor uses the sensor to constantly keep track of the decibel level in a room.
 Every 1sec the sensor finds the average sound samples and prints it to the RGB lcd screen.